Child of Veteran and Public Safety Officer

 The student submits an application, supporting documentation, and legal birth certificate from the county of birth to the Indiana Department of Veterans Affairs.

-The approved application will be returned via U.S. Mail to the applicant.
+The approval letter will be returned via U.S. Mail to the applicant.

-The student then submits the original copy, including a copy of the birth certificate, to the Office of Student Financial Aid, which bills the state for the applicable fees.
+The student then submits the original copy to the Office of Student Financial Aid, which bills the state for the applicable fees.

 Faxed documents will not be accepted.
 If there are questions about eligibility for this program, the student should contact: